kuhree/www/src/content/notes/on-editors.md

 ## VS Code

 Open-Source, cross-platform, extensions galore.
 One editor for every language on every device.
-I was aa dream.
-I got over the LivePreview bug when I started writing more app-like experiences and less websites.
+I was a dream.
+I got over the LivePreview bug when I started writing more app-like experiences and less websites, also hot-reloading was a thing.

 VS Code helped me launch a career.
 It was great until I got into more complicated projects, "managing" infrastructure, and starting my homelab.

 While there was an extension for everything, you never knew if it was going to blow up in 10 minutes, so I didn't bother after a while.

-I don't need my editor to tell me my code is shit.
+You see, I don't need my editor to tell me my code is shit.
+I already knew that working in it every day.

 Something about tsserver + eslint + vscode would just eat all the hardware I have on larger projects.
 I started a whole homelab to get around this.
 I explored VSCode over remote desktop protocols, ssh X11 forwarding, docker container "workspaces" and all.
 Not for me.

 As I explored how to get VS code to run better, my workflow used it less and less.
 I found myself using vim on the servers where I would run `vscode-server`.